Sd4Projects/MiniNetPad/README.md

 ![alt text](https://github.com/Sd4Projects/MiniNetPad/blob/master/MiniNetPad_Pics/17_expansion_protoboard.jpg?raw=true "expansion_protoboard")

-MiniProtoBoardV01a bare board can be odered from OSH Park. https://oshpark.com/shared_projects/MGMJdXwL with project name MiniProtoBoardV01a.kicad_pcb or use source project to make files and order from whoever you wnat.
+MiniProtoBoardV01a bare board can be ordered from OSH Park. https://oshpark.com/shared_projects/MGMJdXwL with project name MiniProtoBoardV01a.kicad_pcb or use source project to make files and order from whoever you wnat.